RLOpenCatalyst/rg-doc/source/Features.rst

 **Navigation to Budget screen**

-Logged as Researcher Account.
-Click on “☰” Symbol which is available  on left side header.
-You can see menu like :
+Login as the Researcher.
+Click on “☰” Symbol which is available on the left side header.
+By clicking on the "Budgets" menu item, the user will be navigated to the Budget details page.

-  a. **My projects** : Through this, you can navigate to My Projects page.
-  b. **Budget**  : Through this, you can navigate to the Budget Details page.

  .. image:: images/bud1.png

 You can see budget details with different KPI cards.
 You can see the following KPI cards :